1B05H1N/appsec-prodsec-reference/application-security-assessment-template.md

 ## Security Assessment Playbook and Checklist

-This is not all encompassing, it should be tailored to fit the needs of the assessment.
-The following is an assessment playbook that covers various aspects of what should be included in a application/product security review.
-By systematically following this playbook, one should be able to conduct a thorough security assessment
+This is not all-encompassing; it should be tailored to fit the needs of the assessment.
+The following is an assessment playbook that covers various aspects of what should be included in an application/product security review.
+By systematically following this playbook, one should be able to conduct a thorough security assessment.

 ### Pre-assessment Phase